Which city is cheaper, Bratislava or Athens?

 Both Bratislava and Athens during the summer are popular places to visit.
 The city activities and the family-friendly experiences are the main draw to Athens this time of year.
 Also, many travelers come to Bratislava for the family-friendly experiences.

 In the summer, Athens is a little warmer than Bratislava.
-Typically, the summer temperatures in Athens in July are around 27°C (81°F), and Bratislava is about 23°C (73°F).
+Typically, the summer temperatures in Athens in July average around 27°C (81°F), and Bratislava averages at about 23°C (73°F).

 In Bratislava, it's very sunny this time of the year.
 It's quite sunny in Athens.
 In the summer, Athens often gets more sunshine than Bratislava.
 Athens gets 357 hours of sunny skies this time of year, while Bratislava receives 255 hours of full sun.